Lung Cancer and Asbestos

 People who smoke regularly also increase their chances of developing lung cancer.

-Asbestos exposure can cause lung cancer in non-smokers, but heavy smokers are more likely to develop cancers in the respiratory system, including the throat and lungs.
+Asbestos exposure can cause lung cancer in non-smokers.
+Heavy smokers are more likely to develop cancers in the respiratory system, including the throat and lungs.

 Signs and Symptoms of Asbestos Lung Cancer